Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please Note: We only send out one bill.
 If the mortgage company requests the bill and the homeowner would like a copy, the homeowner must call to request a copy 734-822-3140.

 Leaves and grass clippings must be placed in brown paper composting bags or in a trash container with handles that is clearly marked "yard waste".
 Labels are available at the Township Administration Building from the Utilities Customer Service department.
 Yard waste containers must be set at least two feet away from other containers.
-Yard waste is collected weekly between April 1st and December 10th of each year.
+Yard waste is collected weekly starting April 4th and ending December 9th of 2022.
 Be sure to have yard waste at the curb by 7:00 AM the day of pickup.

 In case of water emergencies during business hours, please call 734.822.3105.
 After business hours and on the weekends, please call 734.822.2107.